 The Granite Gear Rift 2 is a spacious laptop backpack with lots of storage compartments and pockets.
-It consists of everything you would want in a laptop backpack and has features that work exactly as they are designed to.
-Its extra large main compartment can fit all your gear needs and the smaller outer compartment pocket comes equipped with a pocket organizer and a key clip.
-This was a top contender for an award and scored very well on our rating scale but had a few sluggish features that knocked it down in rank.
+It consists of everything you would want in a laptop backpack and has features that work as they are supposed to.
+Its extra large main compartment can fit all your gear needs, and the smaller outer compartment pocket comes equipped with a pocket organizer and a key clip.
+This model was a top contender for an award and scored very well on our rating scale but had a few sluggish features that knocked it down in rank.

 Granite Gear Rift 2 Review

 Compare prices at 2 resellers Pros: Great pocket organization, water resistant, comfy shoulder straps, large capacity